ljack/meteor-kitchen-tips-n-tricks/README.md

-# meteor-kitchen-hacks-n-tips for full support {
+# meteor-kitchen-tips-tricks for full support {

 *meteor-kitchen hacks and snippets*